Last updated: September 14, 2023

 If you are looking for a museum with an inclusive view of Australian history, this one is hard to beat.
 There is a strong focus on the experience of Indigenous Australians, from the first arrival of European settlers to the present day.
 Integrated into the architecture of the museum itself are numerous indigenous artworks that are highly interactive.

-Official website with visitor information: National Museum of Australia.
+Official website: National Museum of Australia.

 7. Old Parliament House